-5.3.3.
+5.3.4.
 Immediate notification requirement

-Where an incident has occurred and the Provider has reason to believe that the Participant who is displaying threatening, aggressive or violent behaviour poses a serious threat to the life, health or safety of an individual, the Provider should immediately contact the police and advise them of the situation, noting Public Interest Certificate (PIC)/Class PIC requirements (see Use and disclosure of Protected Information).
+Where an incident has occurred and the Provider has reason to believe that the Participant who is displaying threatening, aggressive or violent behaviour poses a serious threat to the life, health or safety of an individual, the Provider should immediately call 000 and advise them of the situation, then follow the Public Interest Certificate (PIC)/Class PIC requirements (see Use and disclosure of Protected Information).